lemonce/lemonce.net/source/docs/setup/index.md

 title: 'Set Up'
 ---
-Since Lemonce can be used on different operating systems, it is distributed as an installation file for Windows (MacOS and Linux is coming soon).
+Since Lemonce can be used on different operating systems, it is distributed as an installation file for Windows, MacOS and Linux.

 <br/>
 ## [Download and Install](/docs/setup/download-install.html)